Running a bit behind here. It’s been a busy couple of weeks. But at least I’m getting this out in time for Christmas . . .

 We know some of the disadvantages of the small business: for instance, the local shops in the Hallmark romances are frequently on the verge of failing—reflecting, along with the narrative demand of drama, their more limited resources and hence vulnerability to problems, such as a business downturn.
 But what are the advantages such stories play on?

 Familiarity.
 The direct contact between businesspeople and customers allows for personal relationships.
 We see it with George Bailey, making kind-hearted adjustments in payment schedules to help individual customers (a practice for which the hard-charging Potter rakes him over the coals).
-An older Christmas romance, The Christmas List (1997), apparently not from Hallmark but fitting the mold, features a perfume saleswoman who know how to figure out the perfect scent for a customer—an unusual sort of personal connection, but a helpful one for the buyer.
+An older Christmas romance, The Christmas List (1997), apparently not from Hallmark but fitting the mold, features a perfume saleswoman who knows how to figure out the perfect scent for a customer—an unusual sort of personal connection, but a helpful one for the buyer.
 If I recall correctly, the proprietor in Coffee Shop had a similar talent for determining the perfect drink for someone.
 You can’t give that kind of personal attention when you’re a faceless cog in a call center working from a fixed script.

 To be sure, it’s possible to have this sort of personal relationship in a large organization.
 A number of the pharmacists at my local CVS, where I show up every couple of weeks for prescriptions, actually know my name.
 But on the whole, the further away management is from the actual customers, the easier it is for them to regard customers solely in terms of ARPU—“average revenue per unit.”